ChristElise/Custom-Linux-Iso-Creation/README.md

 ```

 #### Step 2: Enhancing Kali Linux ISO with Custom Scripts
 Integrating custom scripts into your Kali Linux ISO is an excellent strategy to streamline your workflow.
 By embedding these scripts directly into the ISO, they become readily available immediately after installation, eliminating the need to download or configure them each time you set up Kali.
 This approach saves time and ensures that your environment is consistently tailored to your specific needs right from the start.
 These scripts or any other file can be added to the **live-build-config/kali-config/common/includes.chroot** directory.
-Let's store the Firefox password extractor script in this directory and change the custom Kali wallpaper
+Let's store the Firefox password extractor script in this directory and change the custom Kali wallpaper.

 ```bash
 kali@pentester:~/live-build-config$ mkdir kali-config/common/includes.chroot/opt